 The picture that emerges is of a set of world-class facilities sited in Australia, with a high degree of complementarity both within the set and more broadly as part of the international suite of radio astronomy instruments.
 The dominant science from Parkes will be pulsar searching and timing.
-The Compact Array and ASKAP will be directly complementary, with the ATCA concentrating on low-surface-brightness science and high frequencies whereas ASKAP will concentrate on large area surveys at frequencies around 1 GHz.
+The Compact Array and ASKAP will be directly complementary, with the ATCA concentrating on low-surface-brightness science at high frequencies whereas ASKAP will concentrate on large area surveys at frequencies around 1 GHz.
 Mopra will continue to provide a unique capability for wide-field mapping at wavelengths from 3-12mm and high spatial resolution observations with the LBA will be more sensitive and straightforward than ever.
-These facilities are further complemented by time made available for astronomy on the Tidbinbilla 70m antenna, particularly for VLBI and 12-mm spectroscopy.